-The Cuban Heritage Collection is home to the premier repository of materials on Cuba outside the island and the most comprehensive collection of Cuban exile history and the global Cuban diaspora.
-Researchers, students, and visitors can explore and discover a wide range of information and resources, which include books; journals; newspapers; archival materials such as personal papers, correspondence, manuscripts, organizational records; photographs; maps; art; and ephemera; as well as growing born-digital and digitized collections.
+The Cuban Heritage Collection at the University of Miami Libraries is home to the largest repository of materials on Cuba outside of the island and the most comprehensive collection of resources about Cuban exile history and the global Cuban diaspora experience.
+As a premier research destination, the Collection hosts researchers, students, and visitors from around the world who can explore and discover a wide and ever-expanding range of information.
+These materials include published works such as rare and contemporary books, journals, artist books, and newspapers, as well as archival materials like personal papers, organizational records, correspondence, manuscripts, photographs, maps, works on paper, audiovisual content, ephemera, and growing born-digital and digitized collections.

 The Goizueta Foundation Graduate Fellowship Program provides assistance for supporting doctoral research at the Cuban Heritage Collection (CHC).
 The goal of the Goizueta Graduate Fellowships is to engage emerging scholars with the materials available in the CHC and thus contribute to the larger body of scholarship in Cuban and Cuban diaspora studies.
 Applicants with an interdisciplinary approach to the study of Cuba and its diaspora, of any time period are encouraged to apply.

 Launched in 2010 with a generous grant from The Goizueta Foundation, the program has grown to support the research of 86 emerging scholars from 41 universities.
 In 2015 the Foundation made a $1 million gift to endow the program as part of the University’s Momentum2 campaign, allowing the CHC to continue awarding research funding to doctoral students and candidates enrolled in universities across the United States.

 Independent Advertising in Cuba: A Lens on Economic and Social Change